 - A. Regular elections.
-Regular city elections shall be held on the first Tuesday in March of each even-numbered year. - B. Non-partisan elections.
+Regular city elections shall be held as provided by law. - B. Non-partisan elections.
 Elections for city officers shall be non-partisan.
 The party affiliation of candidates shall not appear on the ballot nor on any official document relating to the candidate or to the election.